 That’s it!
 Close the Settings app and try using the custom command on the iPad.

-Why Custom keyboard Commands not working on iPad?
+Why are Custom Keyboard Commands not working on iPad?

 Go to the Bluetooth settings on the iPad and turn off the Bluetooth.
 The keyboard will automatically disconnect.